 This creates important efficiency advantages in team sports and group training programmes as well as for the individual trainee.
 You spend more time working out instead of shifting weight plates back and forth.

-The kBox practically doesn’t emit any sound at all.
+The kBox and kPulley practically don’t emit any sound at all.
 There is only a low hum from the belt, and you can hear when the flywheel changes direction.
 But you will certainly be louder in comparison.

 Hence, there is no need for noise reducing measures such as rubber mats or noise reducing plates.
 It is easy to communicate with the subject performing the exercises.
 And it can be used anywhere, even in your living room.

-In summary, the benefits of the kBox boil down to the possibility of more efficient and effective training programs, at a lower total cost than traditional purely weight-based alternatives.
+In summary, the benefits of the kBox and kPulley boil down to the possibility of more efficient and effective training programs, at a lower total cost than traditional purely weight-based alternatives.